Midlife Crisis and How to Make Peace with It

 In certain instances, you may come to feel discontented and restless as you tackle issues on aging, mortality, and trying your best to hold on to your sense of purpose.

-What actually ticks off this mid-life crisis experienced by some man and woman, and how does it impact them differently?
+What ticks off this mid-life crisis experienced by some men and women, and how does it impact them differently?

 So, what are the common symptoms that come along with the midlife crisis?

 Signs and symptoms can range from mild to severe, including exhaustion, boredom, discontentment, restlessness, and a couple of other adverse behavioral attributes.
 The common signs noticeable in individuals going through a midlife crisis is that they tend to be discontented with the state of their life, and this may be projected onto things and even people that use to provide fulfillment to them.

 They will also exhibit frantic energy build-up and want to do something completely different, for instance, rushing to take on other things or projects because they feel like there won’t be enough time left to accomplish what they want to do.
 The midlife crisis also forces someone into a state of doubt and self-questioning on the decisions they have made early on and trying to decipher the meaning of life.